 I’m a cognitive psychologist with particular expertise and training in human memory, cognitive aging, and cognitive neuroscience.
-I completed my Ph.D in Cognitive Psychology at Stony Brook University in 2002-2008.
-I also completed a T32 NIH/NIA postdoctoral fellowship in the Neuropsychology of Cognition in Aging Training Program at Columbia University Medical Center in 2008-2011, and a neuroimaging fellowship at Albert Einstein College of Medicine in 2011-2013.
+I completed my Ph.D in Cognitive Psychology at Stony Brook University in 2008.
+I also completed a T32 NIH/NIA postdoctoral fellowship in the Neuropsychology of Cognition in Aging Training Program at Columbia University Medical Center in 2011, and a neuroimaging fellowship at Albert Einstein College of Medicine in 2013.
 I’m currently an assistant professor of Medicine (Geriatrics) and Neurology (Division of Cognitive and Motor Aging) at Albert Einstein College of Medicine.

 The overall theme of my research is to optimize gait and cognition in aging.
 I examine the potential for using collaboration as a tool to improve memory, computer-based actions games as a tool to improve executive control, and motor imagery as a tool to improve executive control and mobility.
 The ultimate goal of my laboratory-based studies is to develop and test interventions that can be used to optimize cognition in community-dwellling older adults, and older adults that reside in nursing homes or naturally-occurring retirement communities.